fresheneesz/proto/README.md

+**Status**: API finalized, needs testing

 `proto`
 =====

 A prototype-based inheritance/class library that makes it easy to create objects and inheritance hierarchies without losing the power of javascript's prototype system.

 Why Use proto?
 ==============